-- Establishes a connection to the API. - Defines a filter to identify PROGRAM resource table records with a language attribute of Assembler. - Creates a result set containing all PROGRAM resource table records that do not begin with DFH, EYU, or IBM. - Marks those records in the result set that match the specified filter (LANGUAGE=ASSEMBLER). - · Copies the marked records to a new result set. - · Deletes the marked records from the original result set. - For each result set (LANGUAGE=ASSEMBLER and LANGUAGE≠ASSEMBLER): - Retrieves each record. - Translates any CICS CVDA attributes. - Displays each record on the terminal. - Terminates the API connection.
+- Establishes a connection to the API. - Defines a filter to identify PROGRAM resource table records with a language attribute of Assembler. - Creates a result set containing all PROGRAM resource table records that do not begin with DFH, EYU, or IBM. - Marks those records in the result set that match the specified filter (LANGUAGE=ASSEMBLER).
+(LANGUAGE is equal to ASSEMBLER). - · Copies the marked records to a new result set. - · Deletes the marked records from the original result set. - For each result set (LANGUAGE=ASSEMBLER and LANGUAGE≠ASSEMBLER): (LANGUAGE is equal to ASSEMBLER and LANGUAGE is not equal to ASSEMBLER): - Retrieves each record. - Translates any CICS CVDA attributes. - Displays each record on the terminal. - Terminates the API connection.